Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Group By
 ~~~~~~~~

-If there are already one or more ``Group By`` data tables, clicking the ``Group By`` option will add the field to the most recent data table.
+If one or more ``Group By`` data tables already exists, clicking the ``Group By`` option will add the field to the most recent data table.
 If there are no existing ``Group By`` data tables, clicking the ``Group By`` option will create a new data table for the selected field.

 New Group By
 ~~~~~~~~~~~~